doncans/Python_Nov26/README.md

 This is my latest update on main branch

-I'm edit it from browser
+I'm editing it from browser